-The Developer
+The Developers

 D.R.
 Horton-Texas, Ltd., a Texas limited partnership ("D.R.
-Horton"), is the developing entity within the District (the "Developer").
+Horton") is the developing entity within Lakeside at Heath within the District.
 D.R.
 Horton is controlled by D.R.
 Horton, Inc., a Delaware corporation and a publicly traded corporation.
 D.R.
-Horton is the developer of the single-family subdivision of Lakeside at Heath within the District and currently owns approximately 30.51 acres in the District for future development of Lakeside at Heath.
+Horton is the developer of the single-family subdivision of Lakeside at Heath within the District.